-- 1. The day students return to school following an absence, they must present a written excuse note or email note complete with student name, date, reason for absence, and parent/guardian signature to the school's attendance office before 7:35 a.m. or during lunchtime.
+- 1. The day students return to school following an absence, parents must send either an email to MS\Attendance@cocalico.org or a written excuse note complete with student name, date, reason for absence, and parent/guardian signature.
+If a written note is sent, the student must present to the school's attendance office before 7:35 a.m. or during lunchtime.
 Students have a maximum of 3 school days to return this excuse note or it will automatically be coded as unlawful.
-Excessive absences due to illness may require a doctor's certificate for each absence. - 2.
+A doctor's note may be required after three or more successive days or 10 cumulative days of absence. - 2.
 Upon returning to school from an absence, the student is responsible for arranging to make up missed work with each teacher.
 A student may have a maximum of 5 school days to make these arrangements.
-If a student is going to be absent for an extended period of time (2 days or more), parents may call the school for assignments to be collected and arrangements made to pick up work at the end of the school day.
-Twenty-four hour's notice is required. - 3.
-Students needing to leave school early must turn in an excuse note to the attendance office signed by the parent or
+If a student is going to be absent for an extended period of time

-- guardian.
+- (2 days or more), parents may call the school for assignments to be collected and arrangements made to pick up work at the end of the school day.
+Twenty-four hour notice is required. - 3.
+Students needing to leave school early must turn in an excuse note to the attendance office signed by the parent or guardian, stating the time and reason the child will be leaving early.
 Students leaving school early must sign out in the office.
 Permission to leave school property is issued only by administration. - 4.
 If a student becomes ill during school hours, he/she must ask the teacher in charge of the class for an excuse to be admitted to the Nurse's office.
-If the nurse feels it is necessary to send the student home, an excuse card will be needed upon returning to school. - 5.
+If the nurse feels it is necessary to send the student home, an excuse card will be needed upon returning to school if the student is absent any additional days. - 5.
 If a student arrives after 7:35 a.m., he/she must report to the office immediately.
 Arrival after this time is considered tardy.
-Three or more unexcused tardies, such as oversleeping, missing a bus, etc., requires one night of detention and an additional night for each violation thereafter.
-Five unexcused tardies equal 1 unlawful absence.
+Three or more unlawful tardies, such as oversleeping, missing a bus, etc., may require one night of detention and an additional night for each violation thereafter.
+Five unlawful tardies equal 1 unlawful absence.
 Arrivals after 8:20 a.m. will be coded as a half-day absence.
-Arrivals after 11:45 a.m. will be coded as a full-day absence. - 6.
-SPECIAL ABSENCES-A student who must be absent for an "Urgent Reason" is expected to have his parent(s) notify the Middle School Office by written request or telephone for approval, prior to the absence.
+Arrivals after 11:45 a.m. will be coded as a full-day absence.